-Are there specific times during the year that makes it easier for them to participate in a focus group?
+Are there specific times during the year that make it easier for them to participate in a focus group?
 The answer is likely yes.

-- Finding accountants for a focus group in April (tax session) is going to be more difficult than other times during the year.
+- Finding accountants for a focus group in April (tax season) is going to be more difficult than at other times during the year.

 Tip #2: Find the right day of the week for participants

 For general consumers, market research companies suggest choosing a day in the middle of the week such as Tuesday, Wednesday, or Thursday.

 This is because most people go back to work on Mondays and are a bit overwhelmed to start the week.

-However, there are some exceptions.
-If you're reaching out to those who work in the restaurant business, perhaps Monday is the best for these individuals to participate.
+For instance, if you're reaching out to those who work in the restaurant business, perhaps Monday is the best for these individuals to participate.

 Tip #3: Find the right time of day for participants

 After you have found the right time of year and day of the week for a focus group, the next step is to select the right time of day.

-We have moderated some sessions that stretched to 10:00 p.m. and we'll just say we had to bring in some extra coffee for those participants.
+We have moderated some sessions that stretched to 10:00 p.m. and let's just say, we had to bring in some extra coffee for those participants.